 - Mobility Skills displace you and are useful for quickly getting around.

-- Terra Skills create a Damage over Time area and use Terra Charges to enhance their power.
+- Terra Skills create a damaging area and use Terra Charges to enhance their power.

 Written by Xtra37